Officials tell AP that Iran seized Vietnamese oil tanker

 The video appeared to show Iranian Guard troops pointing uncovered deck-mounted machine guns at the USS The Sullivans, an Arleigh Burke-class guided missile destroyer.
 Photos released by the U.S. military show The Sullivans recently in the Arabian Sea near the Gulf of Oman.

 The status and makeup of the Sothys' crew wasn't immediately known.
 A shipping database showed the vessel's last registered owner as OPEC Petrol Transportation Co., a firm with a Hanoi address.
-A telephone number for the company could not immediately be found.
+On Thursday, a worker at the office acknowledged an incident involving the Southys but referred questions to another employee who wasn't there.
+That employee did not immediately return a request for comment.

 However, the Southys had been on the radar of United Against a Nuclear Iran, a New York-based advocacy group long suspicious of the Islamic Republic.
 In a letter dated Oct.
 11 addressed to the Vietnam Maritime Administration, the group said its analysis of satellite photos showed the Southy received a ship-to-ship transfer of oil in June from an oil tanker called the Oman Pride.